SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 91%

-Estimated approval probability · Based on 138 similar applications · high confidence
+Estimated approval probability · Based on 138 similar applications · High confidence

 The factors are evenly balanced.
 A well-designed application with pre-application advice should tip the balance in your favour.